sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 > </footer>

 Note: This makes sense.
 By definition, you don't know what's going on, so there's no sure way to recover.

-This comes from Node not separating your application from the server.
-It doesn't run in a container like mod_php or mod_wsgi with Apache.
+This comes from Node **not separating your application from the server**.
+It **doesn't run in a container** like mod_php or mod_wsgi with Apache.

 ### What to do?